 If scoliosis develops due to paralysis after a spinal cord injury, surgery may need to be performed again to realign the spine.

-Spinal fusion surgery is typically only recommended when the spinal curve starts to become severe (around 50 degrees).
+Spinal fusion surgery, when used as a treatment for scoliosis, is typically only recommended when the spinal curve starts to become severe (around 50 degrees).

 It involves using bone grafts, screws, and rods to join your vertebrae together.

 Scoliosis can develop after a spinal cord injury due to nerve damage that results in a lack of control over the muscles in your core.